Mazen-Hany-Abdelsalam-Hassan/EagleVision/Readme.md

 ## 📌 Project Overview

 This system:
-- Captures frames from live video streams.
+- Captures frames from live video streams
-- Detects when ingredients are handled **without** a scooper inside defined Regions of Interest (ROIs).
+- Detects when ingredients are handled **without** a scooper inside defined Regions of Interest (ROIs)
-- Logs violations and streams annotated video through a FastAPI web interface.
+- Logs violations and streams annotated video through a FastAPI web interface

 Built with:
 - Python 3.12.3